 I was fifteen before I ever tasted a tuna sandwich, and I had never tasted a tuna casserole before this.
 Berta’s Tuna Casserole is made completely out of pantry staples (unless you add freshly grated cheese to the top), and it allows you to use up those crumbs that are always left in the bottom of your potato chip bags.
 Crushed potato chips make the perfect topping for this one.

 I didn’t grow up eating tuna, but canned salmon was something that my mother purchased and used often.
-Salmon Patties made a regular appearance on our dinner table.
-These can be served sandwich style, on a bun, or the patties can be plated as a meat entree and served with your favorite sides.
+I realize that Salmon Patties were listed under lunch ideas, but Salmon Patties made a regular appearance on our dinner table when I was growing up.
+Usually, the patties were plated as a meat entree and served with your favorite sides.

 Burrito Pie uses canned refried beans, and jarred salsa to create a family meal using only a half pound of ground beef and three tortillas.
 If you have access to fresh produce, you can top this pie with lettuce, tomato, avocado, sliced olives or sour cream, but it’s delicious plain, too.